mystborn/GenericDataStructures/redblacktree/index.md

 ### Iterating

 There are a couple of extensions for iterating over the nodes in a rb-tree.
 All of them iterate over the tree in-order.
 One iterates over the keys, one over the values, and finally one iterates over both the keys and values together.
 It's meant to be used like a for loop.
-Unfortunately, the extension needs the type of the tree to function properly, making it a little more cumbersome compared to the iterators, but it's still immensely useful.
+Unfortunately, the extension needs the type of the tree to function properly, making it a little more cumbersome compared to the other iterators, but it's still immensely useful.

 ```c
 #include <generic_rbtree.h>